 Your profit and loss statement allows you to view revenue and expenses line by line.
 In it is the hotel operating expenses breakdown and much more.
 Because the statement breaks down costs and revenues by department, you’ll be able to have a detailed view of what’s affecting your bottom line.

 Simply put, the profit and loss statement showcases total revenues minus total expenses in each department, leaving you with the total profit.
 Keeping a detailed profit and loss sheet allows you to pinpoint exactly where improvements can be made.

 Knowing the cost of filling a room is foundational in managing hotel operating expenses.
-The handy Cost Per Occupied Room (COPR) formula is one way to uncover this number.
-Understanding COPR lets you determine whether the operating costs per room are appropriate or straining your hotel operating budget.
+The handy Cost per Occupied Room, or CPOR, formula is one way to uncover this number.
+Understanding CPOR lets you determine whether the operating costs per room are appropriate or straining your hotel operating budget.

-The COPR takes both fixed and variable costs into account and reveals the profitability of each room.
+The CPOR takes both fixed and variable costs into account and reveals the profitability of each room.

 While knowing the cost per room is essential, it is only one piece of the puzzle.
 For a look at overall hotel performance, calculating RevPar is useful.
 Short for revenue per available room, RevPar evaluates a hotel’s ability to fill rooms.
 RevPar provides more information than occupancy rates alone and can help you make important decisions in regards to pricing.

 It starts with the Average Daily Room rate, or ADR: ADR = Room Revenue / Rooms Sold